 - Hand-picked by priests (Vicar Forane submits candidates for the bishop to approve), not laity, so are council members inclined to mirror the nominating priest’s vision for the diocese?

 - Questionable competence in processing and evaluating material presented to them for deliberation.
 One of their responsibilities includes “proposing action in response to the needs expressed by the people of the Diocese.”
-If we weren’t in such dire straights, I would ROFL over that.
+If we weren’t in such dire straights, That would be amusing.

 - Groomed and indoctrinated in diocesan spin four times a year with the bishop, where is their critical thinking on matters pertaining to this most egregious and abominable crisis in the history of the diocese?
 We don’t know.
 We have to trust the appointing priests’ judgment of their competence and OBJECTIVITY in that comfortable, amicable arena.